 You’ve done it!
 The sweat and tears have paid off, you’ve prepared your book for distribution and you finally have a book ready for market.
-So how do you distribute and sell your book as a self-publisher?
+So how do you get your self-published book distributed?

 Selling copies through your business or via your website is a must – but what about all of the potential buyers who have never heard of your business?
 To reach these new markets and potential clients, you’ll need far wider distribution.